Fernando Beltrán

-Fernando Beltrán Cruz (born 8 May 1998), also known as Nene, is a Mexican professional footballer who plays as a midfielder for Liga MX club Guadalajara.
+Fernando Beltrán Cruz (born 8 May 1998) is a Mexican professional footballer who plays as a midfielder for Liga MX club León.

 Club career

-Beltrán first joined Atlante's youth academy in 2012 taking part in U-15 and third division squad and then briefly joined Santos Laguna's Escuela de Alto Rendimiento in 2014.
+Beltrán first joined Atlante's youth academy in 2012, taking part in U-15 and third division squad and then briefly joined Santos Laguna's Escuela de Alto Rendimiento in 2014.
 He was scouted and joined Guadalajara's youth academy in 2014, managing to go through U-17 and U-20 youth system.

-Beltrán debuted with the first-team under Matías Almeyda against Tigres UANL in the 2017 Campeón de Campeones on 16 July 2017 which ended in a 1–0 loss.
+Beltrán debuted with the first-team under Matías Almeyda against Tigres UANL in the 2017 Campeón de Campeones on 16 July 2017, which ended in a 1–0 loss.
 Six days later, he made his league debut against Toluca in a 0–0 draw.
 On 25 January 2020, he would score his first league goal for Guadalajara against Toluca in a 2–2 draw.

-In October 2020, he renewed his contract with Guadalajara, remaining with the club through 2024.
+In October 2020, Beltrán extended his contract with Guadalajara, committing to remain with the club through 2024.